WJSoftware/vite-plugin-single-spa/README.md

 > Vite plug-in to convert Vite-based projects to single-spa root or micro-frontend applications.

+> [!IMPORTANT]
+> We are dropping support for Vite v4.
+If this affects you, read [this discussion](https://github.com/WJSoftware/vite-plugin-single-spa/discussions/166).

 This Vite plug-in is an **opinionated** way of making Vite-based front-end projects work with [single-spa](https://github.com/single-spa/single-spa).